acktie/Acktie-Mobile-iOS-QR-Reader/documentation/index.md

 By default this value is false.

-##### useShiftJISEncoding (optional):
+#### useShiftJISEncoding (optional):
-This option is used to try decode the QR code result witht the Shift JIS encoding.
-This is necessary when decoding Chinese, Kanji and some German Characters.
+This option is used to try decode the QR code result with the Shift JIS encoding.
+This is necessary when decoding Kanji Characters.
-This options is recommended if you are controlling the QR code content but have seen instances where iOS throws an exception when using non-standard encoding.
+By default the QR code is decoded in UTF-8.
+For most circumstances UTF-8 will work fine.

 Example:

-useShiftJISEncoding: true,
+useJISEncoding: true,

 By default this value is false.

 ### Apply to scanQRFromCamera and scanQRFromImageCapture

-##### userControlLight (optional):
+#### userControlLight (optional):
 This feature will presents the user an On/Off switch in which to control the flash/torch.
 In scanQRFromCamera the light will be continuously on and in scanQRFromImageCapture the light will flash when the picture is taken.